AndersonCastilloL/capstone-project/content/posts/capstone-project-documentation.md

 showTableOfContents: true
 ---

-## What's Bicing ?

-The new Bicing service includes more territorial coverage, an increase in the number of bicycles, mixed stations for conventional and electric bicycles, new and improved types of stations and bicycles (safety, anchorage, comfort), extended schedules and much more!

-## Goal
+## Introduction

-There are two main objective in this project:

-- Predict the number of free docks given the historical data (Docks Availability Percent).

-- Explore new places where stations are needed.

-- Explore how different events affect availability.
+The Bicing service is a great way to navigate through the city of Barcelona, leveraging its extensive bike lane network.
+Nowadays, electric bikes are also available, and so the usage of the service has grown quite a bit over the years.
+In this study the main objective is to try to predict the availability of free docks throughout the city during march of 2023 using data from the previous 4 years, this being a really important feature to guide the users to the best stations, not westing any time looking for bikes/free docks.
+Apart from this prediction task, we have also looked at the evolution of the usage of the network by using heatmaps, and tried to look for places along bike lanes where the construction of future stations could make sense.

+The notebook where all the analysis has been done can be found in the GitHub repository, but due to the huge size of the datasets, the full project can be found in the following [Google Drive](https://drive.google.com/drive/folders/1ZIY2ZMhsCITuSFC1bnIDJrbZh-sS63HP?usp=drive_link) folder.
+In there you will be able to find all the data used, aswell as the models and other figures and material.

-## Get the Data
+## Gathering the Data

-According with the project we have the next sources:

-- The bicing stations status
+For this data project, we have started off with the following data:

-- The bicing stations information
+- The bicing stations information and status, obtained from [Open Data BCN](https://opendata-ajuntament.barcelona.cat)
-- The weather of the city of Barcelona

-The Bicing stations status and information of the city of Barcelona were downloaded from [Open Data BCN](https://opendata-ajuntament.barcelona.cat) and the weather information to join with bicing stations were downloaded from [Meteo Cat](https://www.meteo.cat).
+- The weather of the city of Barcelona, obtained from the [Meteo Cat](https://www.meteo.cat) public API

-### a.
-Download the Data

 The following script was used to download the data from [Open Data BCN](https://opendata-ajuntament.barcelona.cat) by year and month: